rcabezas29/ft_transcendence/docs/Gateway/chat.markdown

 ## Backend

 In the backend the `chat.gateway` and `chat.service` are in charge of managing all the events related to the Chat.
+The `gateway-manager.service` is injected into `chat.gateway`, use it to manage the users that are connected to the server.

 ## Event relation between the Frontend and Backend